RAMP-project/RAMP/README.rst

 .. note::

-   This project is under active development!
+   This project is actively maintained and developed.
+This means that while we provide stable and reliable software releases, we keep developing new features and improvements for upcoming, upgraded versions    of the software.